ycpcs/cs320-spring2024/lectures/lecture01.md

 > Implementation is taking the desired behavior and figuring out HOW the behavior should be accomplished

 This course focuses on both the design (the WHAT), and the implementation (the HOW).
-You will be learning the WHAT while also learning HOW to do the HOW!
+You will be learning WHAT the WHAT is while also learning HOW to do the HOW!